eagereyes/eagereyes.org/blog/2012/index.md

 ### <a href="/blog/2012/goodbye-academia-hello-again-tableau">Goodbye, Academia; Hello (Again), Tableau!</a>
 I have decided to quit my job as Associate Professor at UNC Charlotte and join Tableau Software.
 Monday (September 17) is my first day of work as a full Tableau employee.
 Why give up the job security of a tenured university professor for the treacherous prospects of a startup?
 There are many reasons, but here are the main ones. _<a href="/blog/2012/goodbye-academia-hello-again-tableau">Read more…</a>_

+### <a href="/blog/2012/storytelling-focus">Storytelling and Focus</a>
+There are many differences between data analysis and presentation.
+One that is often overlooked is the need to focus a story to just the essential points, and not overload it with unnecessary detail.
+Minard’s famous map is a great example of reduction to the bare minimum. _<a href="/blog/2012/storytelling-focus">Read more…</a>_

 ### <a href="/blog/2012/visweek-survival-guide-part-1">A VisWeek Survival Guide, Part 1</a>
 VisWeek 2012 will be held October 14 to 19 in Seattle, WA.
 The conference keeps growing, and this year is adding a new industry track.
 If you consider going, you should register by Friday to get the early registration discount. _<a href="/blog/2012/visweek-survival-guide-part-1">Read more…</a>_

+### <a href="/blog/2012/storytelling-minard-vs-nightingale">Storytelling: Minard vs. Nightingale</a>
+There is a lot of confusion about storytelling and what tells a story.
+I have argued previously that stories do not tell themselves.
+Rather, we tell the stories given raw materials.
+Some of these materials lend themselves better to ad-hoc storytelling, so we tend to say that they actually tell the story, when it's really us who do it. _<a href="/blog/2012/storytelling-minard-vs-nightingale">Read more…</a>_

 ### <a href="/blog/2012/edward-tufte-one-day-course">Edward Tufte's One Day Course: A Review</a>
 Last Monday, I got to attend Edward Tufte’s one-day course.
 I was looking forward to a day of interesting examples, ideas, and discussions, but was disappointed by the amount of rambling and largely historical examples, with little connection to real, current visualization (or presentation) work. _<a href="/blog/2012/edward-tufte-one-day-course">Read more…</a>_